shahirilfauzan/Heart-Attack-Prediction-Webapp/README.md

 Thus, clinicians believe that prevention of heart attack is always better than curing it.
 After many years of research, scientists and clinicians discovered that, the probability of one’s getting heart attack can be determined by analysing the patient’s age, gender, exercise induced angina, number of major vessels, chest pain indication, resting blood pressure, cholesterol level, fasting blood sugar, resting electrocardiographic results, and maximum heart rate achieved.

-The purpose of this project is to predict the chance of someone having a heart attack by using Machine Learning and create application using streamlit.
+The purpose of this project is to predict the chance of someone having a heart attack by using Machine Learning and create application using streamlit by **Analysing Below Features**:

+- Age

+- Chest Pain Type

+- Resting blood pressure (in mm Hg)

+- Maximum heart rate achieved

+- Exercise induced angina

+- ST depression induced by exercise relative to rest

+- Number of major vessels

+- Thalassemia

 # How to Install and Run the Project
 To run this model on your pc, you may need to download all things inside the repository.
 All the folder inside are already arranged according to the coding, so it's not recommend to change the folder path such as "model" folder to another path.
 By using the spyder and upload the heart_attack_train.py and run it to get the result.
 By upload and run the app.py you may see the result of model deployment by using 10 sets of data from the dataset to get a better accuracy of the model and also can access the webapp by using streamlit.